aantonelli94/aantonelli94.github.io/_pages/research.md

 **Statistics** is the language used to interpret the data coming out of detectors, and can broadly be divided into two philosophies: the frequentist and Bayesian.

->I exploit both frequentist and Bayesian statistics to develop robust tools to address current and future data analyses.
-I am particularly interested in understanding how to deal with many sources at once, which is both needed to extract the parameters of individual sources with future detectors, and to extract astrophysical and cosmological population-level parameters with currently available data.
+>I exploit both frequentist and Bayesian statistics to develop tools that address current and future data analyses.
+I am particularly interested in understanding how to deal with many sources at once, which is needed both to extract the parameters of individual sources with future detectors and to extract astrophysical and cosmological population-level parameters with currently available data.

 [Projects](/research_areas/statistics){: .btn--research}